-Many food thickeners for jelly production do not have gel properties, such as sodium alginate, xanthan gum, konjac gum, locust bean gum, etc., but when they are used in combination with some gel thickeners, they usually show gel synergistic effect and improve product quality.
+Many food thickeners for jelly production do not have gel properties, such as sodium alginate, xanthan gum, konjac gum, locust bean gum, etc., but when they are used in combination with some gel thickeners, they usually show a gel synergistic effect and improve product quality.

 The combination of thickeners can often take advantage of multiple thickeners to enhance gel performance in multiple ways.
 A Chinese expert developed blueberry jelly using gelatin and pectin as gelling agents, and found that pectin and gelatin could increase the chewiness and elasticity of the jelly respectively; the results of this study are also in line with the experimental results of foreign experts.

 Compound applications of different thickeners usually provide a more desirable synergistic effect.
-Some researchers used 1.05% carrageenan and 0.45% sodium alginate to form a compound gel to prepare pumpkin jelly, the synergistic effect between the compound gel increases the gel speed, and can better maintain the softness and elasticity.
+Some researchers used 1.05% carrageenan and 0.45% sodium alginate to form a compound gel to prepare pumpkin jelly, the synergistic effect between the compound gel increases the gelling speed, and can better maintain the softness and elasticity.

-It had been found that tamarind gum, when compounded with xanthan gum, sodium carboxymethyl cellulose and konjac gum in the ratio of 1:9, had the best synergistic effect on viscosity and was suitable for jelly production.
+It had been found that tamarind gum when compounded with xanthan gum, sodium carboxymethyl cellulose, and konjac gum in the ratio of 1:9, had the best synergistic effect on viscosity and was suitable for jelly production.

-There are also some researchers using mango as raw material to prepare fruit jelly, they screened gelatin, konjac powder, agar and other thickening agents, and studied the best ratio.
+There are also some researchers using mango as raw material to prepare fruit jelly, they screened gelatin, konjac powder, agar, and other thickening agents, and studied the best ratio.

 3.3 Multiple Compounding of Thickeners in the Production of Jellies